-In addition, priority is given to students who are children of Nido faculty and staff, children of U.S. citizens or children who are U.S. citizens, siblings of currently enrolled Nido students, and children of Nido alumni.
+In addition, priority is given to applicants who meet the admissions criteria and are children of Nido faculty and staff, children of U.S. citizens or children who are U.S. citizens, siblings of currently enrolled Nido students, or children of Nido alumni.
 In each category, preference is given also to students who are proficient in English.

 Nido currently has limited capacity to support students with learning differences.
 Nido does not provide academic and curriculum modifications.
 Click to learn more about our student support services.
 If your child has learning support needs, we encourage you to schedule a meeting with the Admissions Office.